 Students must apply to the Graduate College at BGSU for general admission.
-The Graduate College website has the the required admission forms.
+Apply Now

 - Two letters of recommendation from recent instructors, employers, or other individuals qualified to evaluate probable success in the program.
-(Students currently enrolled in another BGSU graduate program may have their letters of recommendation already on file sent to the WGSS Program).
+(Students currently enrolled in another BGSU graduate program may use their letters of recommendation already on file).

 - A personal statement of intent delineating the purpose for enrolling in the program and outlining career goals (no more than 3 pages).